Breaking New Ground

 The new facility will also provide accommodation for one-night stays, which we have not been able offer in the past.

-The Trust is extremely grateful to the Otago Community Trust, Rata Foundation, Aoraki Trust and the Community Trust of Mid and South Canterbury for their support and belief in funding this project to benefit Kiwis that come to Christchurch for lifesaving medical treatment.
+The Trust is extremely grateful to the Otago Community Trust, Rata Foundation, Aoraki Trust, the Community Trust of Mid and South Canterbury, Independent Fisheries, D C Doyle Charitable Trust, NZCT, Lion Foundation and the Glasson Family for their support and belief in funding this project to benefit Kiwis that come to Christchurch for lifesaving medical treatment.

-Construction is now underway and the completion date is set for early 2023.
+Construction is now well underway and the completion date is set for mid 2024.